 It is important to remember that the role of the threat assessment team is protective and preventative.
-The team's goal is to maintain the safety of all persons involved, while also connecting the subject of concern with appropriate intervention.
+The team's goal is to maintain the health, safety, and well-being of all persons involved, while also connecting the subject(s) of concern with appropriate intervention.